codewithsom/Chess-Game/README.md

 - There can be two outcomes of the game: checkmate (one side wins) or stalemate (draw).
 - Once an outcome is achieved, the game ends.

+## Tech Stack :

+- [HTML & CSS] - UI Design
+- [node.js] - evented I/O for the backend
+- [socket.io] - how to use socket APIs to establish communication links between remote and local processes.